 So how do you reach everyone?
 The key is interoperability. #payments Click To Tweet

 The future of B2B/B2C disbursements is a network of networks.
-Businesses are looking for one simple solution that will enable them to pay anyone anywhere.
-There are approximately 3 billion people worldwide that have a bank account, approximately 2 billion Visa and MasterCard issued cards, and 200 million active PayPal accounts.
-And do not forget about the 2.8 billion unbanked and underbanked people.
-So how do you reach everyone?
+Businesses are looking for one simple solution that will enable them to pay anyone, anywhere.
+There are approximately 3 billion people worldwide that have a bank account, approximately 2 billion Visa and MasterCard cards, and 200 million active PayPal accounts.
+And don’t forget about the 2.8 billion unbanked and underbanked people around the globe.
+How do you reach everyone?
 The key is interoperability.

 2. Find ways to improve banking system efficiency and decrease transaction cost

 Account-to-account transfers are expensive.
-In fact, based on recent World Bank data, the average cost of cross-border account-to-account transfer is 10.9% of the principal.
+In fact, based on recent World Bank data, the average cost of a cross-border account-to-account transfer is more than 7 percent of the principal.
 There is no reason why we should be paying that much for a service that should be digital and fully automated, just like domestic ACH.
-We have witnessed many consumer P2P models (e.g., Transferwise) and blockchain models (e.g., Ripple) emerge in the last few years, but it still remains to be seen which model will succeed in the long-term.
-Nevertheless, one conclusion is clear – current banking system needs to change in order to become more efficient and competitive.
+We have witnessed many consumer P2P models (e.g., Venmo) and blockchain models (e.g., Ripple) emerge in the last few years, but it still remains to be seen which model will succeed in the long-term.
+Nevertheless, one conclusion is clear: the current banking system needs to change in order to become more efficient and competitive.
 In the report named “Global Payments 2015: A Healthy Industry Confronts Disruption”, McKinsey notes:

 Cross-border payments continue to be expensive.
 According to a McKinsey survey on cross-border payments pricing and customer experience in 2015, consumers pay a fee of between €20 and €60 on top of the prevailing foreign exchange spread.